 The family continued to experience difficulties due to their strong adherence to the papacy.
 Firle was searched for arms in 1619, between 1624 and 1627 John was fined £20 for non-attendance at church, and was imprisoned in 1628 for recusancy.
 Despite such hardships, on 26 March 1622 John was created a baronet by James I for maintaining 30 men in a foot regiment.
 John died in 1633, is buried at West Firle, and an inventory taken in 1634 attached to his will provides us with another indication of the size of household at Firle.
 Furthermore, in his will he desired that not less than 120 deer should be kept in his park at Plashett.

 While the Gage family had been able, on the whole, to continue their squirarchical way of life at Firle for over 150 years, times were very trying.
 The Gages had sold off estates across the country, which had come through various marriages, and a vast and complex vellum manuscript among the muniments dated 1753 details how it had been necessary generation after generation to roll one mortgage into another, finally totalling £23,000.
 The debt was subsequently re-assigned in 1757 to Sampson Gideon (1699-1762), future father-in-law of the 2nd Viscount Gage, and thus a more sympathetic lender.
 Apart from fines and imprisonment for non-attendance at church, there were many restrictions imposed upon recusants; they were not allowed to own or ride a horse, nor could they maintain a bank account.
-Being Catholics, the Gages were natural Tories, after the failure of the Jacobite rebellion it was clear the game was up, that England was going to be a Protestant country, and the family had an urgent need to restore their position and fortunes.
+Being Catholics, the Gages were natural Tories, following the Act of Settlement of 1701 which settled the succession of the English and Irish Crowns on a protestant monarch only (and laterthe final confrontation and failure of the Jacobite rebellion at the Battle of Culloden) it was clear the game was up, that England was going to be a Protestant country, and the family had an urgent need to restore their position and fortunes.
 Access to the powerful local magnate the lst Duke of Newcastle, Thomas Pelham-Holles (1693-1768), the King’s Lord Chamberlain and Secretary of State and his brother, Henry Pelham (1695-1754), who also became Prime Minister, clearly influenced Sir William’s decision to conform to the Church of England, probably in the mid-1720s , thereby aligning the family to Whig politics.
 Subsequently Sir William was elected MP for Seaford in 1727, a Newcastle ‘pocket borough’, and kept his seat until his death.
-He was installed a Knight of Bath on 17 July 1726, probably in recognition of his staunch support of the Pelhams.
+He was installed a Knight of Bath on 17 July 1725, probably in recognition of his staunch support of the Pelhams.
 This gesture brought about a very different atmosphere at Firle and the family returned to public life and service.
 Firle appears to have been re-modelled during two stages in the eighteenth century, in part because no doubt large areas of the Tudor building had fallen into decay, and also because through the centuries the emphasis and way of life had changed, so that by the Georgian period, a very different layout of rooms was required.
 The Caen stones from the Tudor house were re-cycled, providing us with today’s Georgian façade.
 William Gage appears to have been cultivated and a patron of Italian musicians – Handel’s long-time concertmaster, Pietro Castrucci, dedicated some of his concerti grossi to Sir William.
 William has one further claim to fame – he has been referred to as ‘The Father of Sussex Cricket’.
-In 1728 he organised at match in the Dripping Pan in Lewes between the Duke of Richmond’s and his own eleven.
+In 1728 he organised a match in the Dripping Pan in Lewes between the Duke of Richmond’s and his own eleven.
 He was also a regular frequenter of the races.

 By the time of Henry’s accession, a succession of marriages and the profits of office and perquisites had restored the family to prosperity and eminence once again.
 In 1789 Henry Gage married his cousin Susannah Maria, the only daughter and heir of William Skinner, whose wife was the daughter of Admiral Sir Peter Warren, KB, of Westbury in Hampshire.
 Henry, who had been born in Montreal as the eldest son of General Thomas and Margaret Gage, was then a major in the 93rd regiment.
 Henry would have benefited as well from the American income generated through his father’s ownership of large amounts of property, including 18,000 acres located in what is now Oneida County, New York State.
-He also made a shrewd investment in a sugar plantation in Montserrat that brought in an income of £600 a year, perhaps the reason that he was offered the governorship of Jamaica (which he declined) in July 1800.
 Henry and Susanna were considered ‘among the most opulent Peers in the kingdom’ and divided their year between Firle, Westbury House and High Meadow in Gloucestershire.
 In May of 1805 Henry razed the house, gardens and grounds at High Meadow, so that Firle became the focus as the principal family seat.
 As a result Henry and Susanna set about refurbishing the rooms, landscaping the grounds, a thatched dairy was built beside the house for Susanna and new stables constructed in 1804.

-Henry Hall Gage, 4th Viscount Gage (1791-1877) who inherited at the age of eighteen in 1802, was educated at Westminster and Trinity College, Cambridge and wrote several mathematical papers read before the Royal Institution and several other societies.
+Henry Hall Gage, 4th Viscount Gage (1791-1877) (HG2) who inherited at the age of eighteen in 1808, was educated at Westminster and Trinity College, Cambridge and wrote several mathematical papers read before the Royal Institution and several other societies.
 Henry was a staunch Conservative and an opponent of the Reform Bill, voting against its third reading in June 1832, long after the Opposition and Duke of Wellington had given up the cause.
 As a result of the Napoleonic Wars there was a huge agricultural depression in England, and in 1829 a bad harvest sent the price of bread soaring.
 There were riots, in 1834 three men were hanged for rick-burning, protesting against the invention of the threshing machines, which put people out of work.
 Henry Gage defused the situation at Firle by raising wages, and local landowners restored calm by handing out allotments.
 In 1835 Henry swapped the Arlington Street House in London for one in Whitehall Yard.
 He married Elizabeth Foley in 1813, their son Henry (1814-1875) had a passion for chivalry probably inspired by a revival of the medieval sport of tilting at the quintain at Firle in 1827, when he was 13.
 Later Henry participated in the Eglinton Tournament held at Eglinton Castle in Ayrshire in 1839, in which Henry participated as ‘The Knight of the Ram’.
 He served as Lt Colonel of the Royal Sussex Militia.
-In 1840 Henry married Sophie Selina Knightly of Fawsley Hall in Northamptonshire, and they divided their time between Fawsley, the house in Whitehall and in part at Firle.
+In 1840 Henry married Sophie Selina Knightley of Fawsley Hall in Northamptonshire, and they divided their time between Fawsley, the house in Whitehall and in part at Firle, where his father, by now a widower, lived with his two unmarried sisters, Elizabeth and Anna Maria.
 Selina used the Ante Room as her sitting room, and it is still decorated with Oriental porcelain and many of her personal possessions.
-Henry pre-deceased his father in 1875 so the title skipped a generation, Henry Charles Gage (1854-1912) inheriting Firle from his grandfather as the 5th Viscount in 1877.
+Henry pre-deceased his father in 1875 so the title skipped a generation, their son Henry Charles Gage (1854-1912) (HG3) inheriting Firle from his grandfather as the 5th Viscount in 1877.